-You know those condiments that make it impossible to put down your fork?
+You know those special sauces that make it impossible to put down your fork?
 Prepare to meet your new favorite.
-It’s a creamy, spicy, sweet, and savory (yes, all those things!) sauce so good, it’ll make your taste buds light up.
+This creamy, sweet, savory, Sriracha-spiked (yes, all those things!) drizzle is so good, it’ll make your taste buds light up.
 Even better?
-It’s paired with crispy, tempura-battered shrimp, sesame-flecked broccoli, and quick-pickled cucumbers on top of steamy rice.
-Don’t be surprised when you find yourself swiping up every last drop... and making up excuses to recreate this dish again and again.
+It’s paired with crispy tempura shrimp, sesame-flecked broccoli, and quick-pickled cucumbers on top of steamy rice.
+Don’t be surprised when you find yourself swiping up every last drop... and making up excuses to make this dish again and again.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 White Wine Vinegar